ruijarimba/azure-pipelines-guidelines/guidelines/general/do-document-pipelines-templates.md

 [DO: document pipelines and templates](https://ruijarimba.visualstudio.com/ruijarimba/_git/azure-pipelines-guidelines/guidelines/general/do-document-pipelines-templates.md)
 ```

+Document pipelines and templates by adding comments to the top of the corresponding
+files describing its purpose, usage, and other relevant information.

+Consider documenting parameters and variables as well, if necessary.

 ## Reason

-Comments help to understand the purpose of the pipeline or
+Comments at the top of the file help to understand the purpose of the pipeline or
 template and the context in which it is used at a glance, without the need to
 read the entire file.